Four Seasons Tenure

 - Barton Creek Resort, Austin, Texas

 - Lynchburg College (Virginia), Bachelor’s degree in Graphic Design

-Seeing bartender Sarah Rahl’s tattoos is like getting a glimpse into the young bartender's life story.
+Seeing bartender Sarah Rahl’s tattoos is like getting a glimpse into the young bartender’s life story.
 There’s the colourful compass pointing north, flanked by images of a lighthouse, sailboats and the word “Kennebunk,” all reminders of her Maine roots.
 An airplane flies across her upper shoulder in a fond flashback to European travel adventures, while a simple Texas outline touts her love for the Lone Star state.
-Finally a Negroni on the back of her right arm represents not only her favourite cocktail, but a career path that’s as much a part of her as her tattoos.
+Finally a Negroni on the back or her right arm represents not only her favourite cocktail, but a career path that’s as much a part of her as her six tattoos.

 While the ink may be indelible now, Sarah’s future as a bartender wasn’t always a foregone conclusion.
-Originally a graphic design student at Virginia’s Lynchburg College, she graduated with a bachelor’s degree in 2007 only to find design work was sparse in the floundering economy.
+Originally a graphic design student at Virginia’s Lynchburg College, she graduated with a bachelor’s degree in 2007 only to find design work was sparse in the foundering economy.
 Ever resourceful, she found a job coaching lacrosse at a high school outside of Boston, which set her on the road to a graduate degree in sports psychology.
 But that, too, was not meant to be, and just shy of graduation in 2009 she moved to Austin on a whim.

 In need of a livelihood, she fell back on the hospitality experience she’d gained working in fine dining restaurants during her summers in Maine.
 “I’ve always been drawn to this industry because it’s never the same day twice,” says Sarah.

 Within weeks, she landed at Austin’s Barton Creek Resort as a server and bartender.
 The latter role gave her an outlet for her inherent creativity, and she soon became the go-to bartender for new and imaginative cocktails at the resort.